techstreams/TSContactForm/README.md

 1. Access the [TSScriptCopy application](https://script.google.com/macros/s/AKfycbyvyOdWanBy-3ovr_YirIK9gNR-EYkpdYtbROPi7qgrpABO7H09/exec). *(If you have not run TSScriptCopy before, you will be prompted to perform a one-time authorization to allow the application to copy scripts and host documents to your Google Drive.)*
 1. On the resulting web page, click the **Copy to Drive** button associated with TSContactForm to install.
 1. Locate and open the **TSContact host form** which was copied to your Google Drive.
-1. To use the script, see the [TSContactForm documentation](https://docs.google.com/document/d/1gTBYgxVAjbRP2VoGg3pbZBhoLNKen10hYnuTP8PK8Dk/pub) for more information.
+1. To use the script, see the [TSContactForm documentation](https://docs.google.com/document/d/1gTBYgxVAjbRP2VoGg3pbZBhoLNKen10hYnuTP8PK8Dk/pub).

-*NOTE: TSScriptCopy application use is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)*
+*NOTE: The TSScriptCopy application is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)*